Symphony No. 6 (Mahler): Discussion on availability of both options

 Matthews, Paul Banks, and scholar Warren Darcy (the last an advocate for the Andante/Scherzo order) have independently proposed the idea of two separate editions of the symphony, one to accommodate each version of the order of the inner movements.
 Music commentator David Hurwitz has likewise remarked:

-"So as far as the facts go, then, we have on the one hand what Mahler actually did when he last performed the symphony, and on the other hand, what he originally composed and what his wife reported that he ultimately wanted.
+So as far as the facts go, then, we have on the one hand what Mahler actually did when he last performed the symphony, and on the other hand, what he originally composed and what his wife reported that he ultimately wanted.
 Any objective observer would be compelled to admit that this constitutes strong evidence for both perspectives.
 This being the case, the responsible thing to do in revisiting the need for a new Critical Edition would be to set out all of the arguments on each side, and then take no position.
-Let the performers decide, and admit frankly that if the criterion for making a decision regarding the correct order of the inner movements must be what Mahler himself ultimately wanted, then no final answer is possible."
+Let the performers decide, and admit frankly that if the criterion for making a decision regarding the correct order of the inner movements must be what Mahler himself ultimately wanted, then no final answer is possible.

 An additional question is whether to restore the third hammer blow.
-Both the Ratz edition and the Kubik edition delete the third hammer blow.
+The Ratz edition, the Kubik edition, and the Riedel and Pfefferkorn edition all delete the third hammer blow.
 However, advocates on opposite sides of the inner movement debate, such as Del Mar and Matthews, have separately argued for restoration of the third hammer blow.
+The Kubik edition has stated that restoration of the third hammer blow necessitates parallel restoration of the original dynamics and scoring for that entire passage.